5zig-reborn/5zig-reborn.github.io/site/_pages/faq.md

 # Is the Mod Open-Source?
 Yes it is!
 Source code can be found on [GitHub](https://github.com/5zig-reborn) and is licensed under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0).

+# Does 5zig Reborn boost FPS?
+No. 5zig Reborn does not improve FPS in any shape or form.
+It only provides customizable HUDs, capes and an online friend and chat system.

+If you want to improve your FPS do we recommend using Mods such as [Optifine](https://optifine.net/home) (Forge) or [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium) (Fabric).
+These mods should be compatible with 5zig Reborn.